Observational daily and regional photovoltaic solar energy production for the Netherlands: Data

-\subsection{Dutch meteorological weather data}
+\subsubsection{Dutch meteorological weather data}

 The \textit{Koninklijk Nederlands Meteorologisch Instituut} or Royal Dutch Meteorological Institute (hereafter KNMI) is the body responsible for measuring variables related to the weather in the Netherlands \citep{knmi_about}.
-Besides the 30 different weather stations, which measure different variables such as wind speed, rainfall, temperature and irradiance, the institute has also developed a physics based empirical model to calculate many of these same variables \citep{deneke2008, greuell2013, knmiviewer}.
+Besides the 30 different ground--based weather stations, which measure different variables such as wind speed, rainfall, temperature and irradiance, the institute has also developed a physics based empirical model to calculate many of these same variables \citep{deneke2008, greuell2013, knmiviewer}.
 This model uses input data from the \textit{Spinning Enhanced Visible and Infrared Imager} (SEVIRI) instrument \citep{seviri} on board the \textit{Meteosat Second Generation} satellites, located in a geostationary orbit at 36.000 km.
 These are operated by EUMETSAT \citep{eumetsat}.
 SEVIRI observes properties of the atmosphere every 15 minutes and has a resolution of 3x3 $km^2$ at nadir \citep{knmisatellite}.
-Due to projection effects, this results in a resolution of 3x5 $km^2$ for the Netherlands.
-It is important to note that the irradiance data are only available at times when the Sun is higher than $12^\circ$ above the horizon \citep{greuell2013}.
+Due to projection effects, this results in a resolution of 3x6 $km^2$ for the Netherlands.
+It is important to note that the irradiance data are only available at times when the Sun's elevation exceeds $12^\circ$ \citep{greuell2013}.
 The modelling does not work well outside this regime due to 3D cloud effects.
+These data contain the following variables: